 Another place on my bucket list.

 JM has out done himself.
-Not only has he offered this gear review on a Berkeley Nomad pack baitcaster rod, it turns out that the report encompasses a trip report on snapper fishing in the Bay of Islands New Zealand.
+Not only has he offered this gear review on a Berkeley Nomad pack baitcaster rod, it turns out that the report encompasses a trip report on snapper fishing in the Bay of Plenty New Zealand.
 Thanks muchly Jason and keep up the contributions.

 In his previous visit to Tasmania Jason M did very poorly.
 With his later family visit over Easter, he decided a different approach would be needed if his boys were to catch a Tasmanian trout.
 Three days and some nefarious methods eventually brought success.